Starting Linux

 Understand the hardware and the software.
 Build your own desktop computer.
 Get the best parts and build a very high performance desktop computer with multiple hard drives and multiple monitors.
 Build your own very high performance, holistic home office.

-Unix and Linux System Administration Handbook;
+Sources: Unix and Linux System Administration Handbook;

 Nemeth, Snyder, Hein, Whaley, Mackin, 2018 How Linux Works; Ward, 2015